-Introduction to Health Assessment
+Introduction to Health Assessments

-Importance of Health Assessment
+Importance of Nursing Health Assessment

 Prior to Starting a Health Assessment

 Before you start a health assessment, be sure the room or area is clear, that there are no safety precautions and that you have necessary equipment for the assessment.
-Equipment may include gloves, thermometer, blood pressure cuff, watch, scale, tape measure, light, stethoscope, among other more specialized tools.
-A health assessment is driven by the needs of the patient.
+Equipment may include gloves, thermometer, blood pressure cuff, watch, scale, tape measure, light, and stethoscope, among other more specialized tools.
+A health assessment is driven by the needs of the client.

 Head-to-Toe Health Assessment

-Head-to-toe approach for generic physical assessments
+Head-to-toe approach for generic physical assessments to remember: